Sussex

+The Kingdom of Sussex emerged in the fifth century in the area that had previously been inhabited by the Regni tribe in the Romano-British period.
+In about 827, shortly after the Battle of Ellendun, Sussex was conquered by Wessex.
+From 860 it was ruled by the kings of Wessex, and in 927 it became part of the Kingdom of England.
+By the Norman period, Sussex was subdivided into six administrative districts known as rapes, which were themselves divided into hundreds.
+By the sixteenth century, the eastern three rapes and the western three rapes had been combined for most meetings of the court of quarter sessions, a division which was reinforced when the administrative counties of East Sussex and West Sussex were established in 1889.
+Subsequent local government reforms maintained the division into east and west.
+The county retained a single lord lieutenant and sheriff until 1974, when they were replaced with separate posts for East and West Sussex and Sussex lost its status as a ceremonial county.

+Sussex is widely regarded as a single unified entity for some purposes, including provision of some public services, food and drink and sport.
+In 2007, Sussex Day was created to celebrate the county's culture and history.
+In February 2025, the UK Government approved plans to devolve powers to a new combined county authority for East Sussex, West Sussex, and Brighton and Hove, to be headed by a directly elected mayor.

 Toponymy

 The name "Sussex" is derived from the Middle English Suth-sæxe, which is in turn derived from the Old English Sūþseaxe, meaning "(land or people) of the South Saxons" (cf. Essex, Middlesex and Wessex).
-The South Saxons were a Germanic tribe that settled in the region from the North German Plain during the 5th and 6th centuries.
+The South Saxons were a Germanic tribe that settled in the region from the North German Plain during the fifth and sixth centuries.

-The earliest known usage of the term South Saxons (Latin: Australes Saxones) is in a royal charter of 689 which names them and their king, Noðhelm, although the term may well have been in use for some time before that.
+The earliest-known usage of the term South Saxons (Latin: Australes Saxones) is in a royal charter of 689 which names them and their king, Noðhelm, although the term may well have been in use for some time before that.
 The monastic chronicler who wrote up the entry classifying the invasion seems to have got his dates wrong; recent scholars have suggested he might have been a quarter of a century too late.

+In the Domesday Book of 1086, Sussex is recorded as Sudsexe.

-Three United States counties (in Delaware, New Jersey, and Virginia), and a former county/land division of Western Australia, are named after Sussex.
+Three United States counties (in Delaware, New Jersey and Virginia), and a former county/land division of Western Australia, are named after Sussex.